gramener/gramex/gramex/apps/guide/tips/customized-errors-in-gramex.md

 You can define your own custom error handlers in Gramex.

 There are 2 kinds of errors we often find.
-FunctionHandlers raise a HTTP 500 (Internal Server Error) and FileHandlers raise a HTTP 404 (File Not Found Error)
+FunctionHandlers raise a `HTTP 500 (Internal Server Error)` and FileHandlers raise a `HTTP 404 (File Not Found Error)`

 You can design an error page consistent with your project's design.
-Just create a HTML file and in your gramex.yaml handler, include:
+Just create a 1HTML` file and in your `gramex.yaml` handler, include:

     :::yaml
     url: